robole/robole-eslint-config-roboleary-base/README.md

 If you want to use these rules in other stacks or environments, you can try:
 - [eslint-config-roboleary](https://www.npmjs.com/package/eslint-config-roboleary) if you want to use it with Prettier.
 The config turn off rules that conflict with Prettier.
 - [eslint-config-vue2-roboleary](https://www.npmjs.com/package/eslint-config-vue2-roboleary) if you want to use these rules with Vue v2.
 It adds extra rules for vue.
+- [eslint-config-svelte3-roboleary](https://www.npmjs.com/package/eslint-config-svelte3-roboleary): if you want to use these rules with Svelte v3.